LazerFX/gilded.rose/Refactor-Steps.md

 Now we can start simplifying the addition loop.
 One thing to note is we have an `if not... else if / else if` combination.
 So if we're not `AgedBrie` or `BackstagePass` we do something, otherwise we do something else, and if we're `AgedBrie` we continue.
 This can be separated out into its own set of conditionals, inverting the if/else statement.

 ---

+Now we can see that we have two conditions - one for AgedBrie and one for BackstagePass.
+Let's separate those out.

+---